The purpose of the website:

 b) On behalf of a 9 y.o. girl from Khorog We researched for a complicated hip-surgery and located a great specialist at the Artemis Hospital near New Delhi, 2) Funded the shortfall in the funds that had been raised since 2 years ago towards covering the medicalexpenses and a 2-month stay locally for recovery.
 Completed 1 project, Donation Cost US$4,300 Videos >>

-Projects now under construction >> 4
+Projects under construction – 2 >> Photos

-Inventory of Projects requested by the Chiefs of Villages in GBAO to help them with over time>> To date 151+
+Inventory of Projects which the Chiefs of Villages in Tajikistan have requested OSVS to fund >> to date 157+

 h) The Future of the NGO OSVS: